Ryannnice/ryannnice.github.io/_pages/about.md

 # Renyuan LIU (刘<ruby>稔<rt>rěn</rt></ruby>远)
 ---

-Nice to Meet U Here!
+Nice to meet U here!
 I am a forth-year undergraduate student, fortunate to be advised by [Prof. Qinbing Fu](https://www.researchgate.net/profile/Qinbing-Fu-2) at the Machine Life and Intelligence Research Centre, Guangzhou University.

 I am actively looking for research position for **<font color = '#CC0000'>Fall 2026</font>**, and would be grateful for any opportunity to contribute and learn.
 You can find my CV here: [**<font color = '#000066'>RENYUAN LIU</font>**](../assets/CV_RenyuanLiu.pdf).